Make your own personalized Disney shirts that are totally unique and cheap! A roundup of cute Disney shirt ideas and free Disney SVG files.

 If you have shirts you want to use, you can buy Disney iron-on decals on Etsy.com and you can then apply the heat transfer vinyl to a shirt or sweatshirt yourself.
 If you need additional help with this, make sure to check out my tutorial on how to iron on vinyl.

-Etsy.com is also a great place to shop and get inspired by Disney shirt ideas, accessories, and Disney cut files.
+Etsy.com is also a great place to shop and get inspired by physical products such as Disney shirt ideas, accessories, and Disney cut files.
 Some of the shops will put specific names or dates on the shirts to personalize them for you.

 The prices vary greatly between the stores and so do the shirts.
 Some of the cheaper shirts will use cheaper t-shirts, so if you are particular on the comfort of t-shirts make sure to take note of which brands they use while you view them.